Hana Miletić | Dependencies

 Exhibition review | Blog

 Hana Miletić became active in community weaving workshops in Brussels three years ago, reconnecting with a craft from her childhood in Yugoslavia.
 Working with textiles weaving has been passed down through generations of women in her family.
 After the fall of the Communist regime in Croatia, many textile factories were forced to close as a result of the privatisation process.
-For many women, however, it meant an incentive to enter into and intensify partnerships and to develop alternative DIY production methods.
+For many women, however, it meant an incentive to enter into and intensify partnerships next to developing alternative DIY production methods.
 Typical of this transition is, for example, is the Croatian women’s association ‘Open Kamensko’, a self-organising collective of former factory workers who are now freelance textile workers.

 Warp and weft

 Weaving on a handloom is a repetitive and lengthy process, which allows Miletić to reflect on issues of social engagement and reproduction.
 She has developed a weaving practice that allows her to connect with a family rooted craft on the one hand and, on the other hand provides her with time to engage with its metaphorical social implications.
-Her cultural roots inform her work, while her research reflects the consequences of political practices and economic influences that recurs across time and place.
+Her cultural roots inform her work, while her research reflects the consequences of political practices and economic influences that recur across time and place.
 Via re-enactment and scrutiny, she addresses inventive approaches to scarcities, damages and obstacles.
 Her goal is to bring minor actions and practices to attention and committing to the subversive potential of finding alternative modes of dealing with existing measures, administrations and ideologies.